htaiwan/gitbook/books/Beginning ARKit/BaedekAR.md

 <h2 id="5">Annotating Detected Images With AR text</h2>

+- Let’s improve the app by displaying the name of the detected image using AR text.
+We’ll also make use of billboard constraints to make sure that the text is always facing the user, so that it’s easy to read.

 ```swift
   // Create a text node to display the name of an artwork.
   func createArtworkNameNode(withImageName imageName: String) -> SCNNode {